kuzzleio/documentation-old/src/sdk-reference/memory-storage/object.md

 ---

-## Callback response
+## Callback Response

-Resolves to the value of the inspected property.
+Returns the value of the inspected property.